Skip to contents

 model_call_string_vars

 character.
 Names of variables included in model_call_string that are not columns in data.
-If any such variables exist, they must be specified here or else parallel processing will produce an error.
+If any such variables exist, they must be specified here or else parallel processing may produce an error.
 If parallelization is disabled with parallel = 0, then this is not a concern.
 See documentation for the model_packages argument in ALE().

-model_packages
+parallel, model_packages

 See documentation for ALE()